- Get complete information about the battery

 adb shell dumpsys battery

-• Level: It shows the current battery level which is 100% in my case.
+- Level: It shows the current battery level which is 100%.

-• mSavedBatteryAsoc: The charging capacity of Li-ion batteries dwindles over time.
-The ASoC (absolute state of charge) value displays the amount of energy the battery can hold compared to its original rated capacity.
-If the health score is 100, your battery will charge at its full capacity.
+- mSavedBatteryAsoc: Li-ion batteries’ charging capacity dwindles over time.
+The ASoC (absolute state of charge) value displays the energy the battery can hold compared to its original rated capacity.
+If the health score is 100, your battery will charge at full capacity.
 However, the ASoC score may decrease over months.
 A score between 90 and 100% is considered good.

-• mSavedBatteryUsage: The first 3 digits of the value of this item show the count of charging cycles.
-My Galaxy 24 Ultra has completed 350 charging cycles in just 2 months which doesn’t make sense.
-I think the mSavedBatteryUsage value doesn’t tell about the charging cycle but the number of times the device was plugged into a power source.
+- mSavedBatteryUsage: The first three digits of this item’s value show the number of charging cycles.
+My Galaxy 24 Ultra has completed 350 charging cycles in just two months, which doesn’t make sense.
+The mSavedBatteryUsage value doesn’t tell about the charging cycle but the number of times the device was plugged into a power source.

 Android allows users to show the current battery level percentage in the status bar.
 However, if you want to check the battery level of your Android device using an ADB command, try one of the following.